Recipe: Veggie Bash Breakfast Hash

 - Stir in cauliflower rice and mushrooms, and drizzle with 1 Tbsp olive oil.
 Cook for another 5 minutes.

-- Lastly, add red bell pepper and transfer to the baking dish.
+- Lastly, add red bell pepper and transfer to an oven-safe skillet or 8×8″ pan coated.

 - Flatten the top of the vegetable hash in the dish, and crack four eggs on top (Tip: use a spoon to make small dips in the hash to crack the eggs into).